htxsg/citizendeveloper/README.md

 In this repo, we will alos share projects to enable people to create apps to solve their day-to-day problem.

 ## Happenings
-We will be running monthly meetups (typcially Thu or Fri 4-5pm) to share and demonstrate practical examples to help to devleop basic coding skills that can be applied to your daily tasks be it for work or for personal use.
+We will be running monthly meetups (typcially Thu or Fri 4-5pm) to share and demonstrate practical examples to help devleop basic coding skills that can be applied to your daily tasks - be it for work or for personal use.
 The sharing will be done by eXponents, friends of eXponents and friends from the industry.

-and for you to hang out with fellow Citizen Developers.
-When situation eases, we will chill over drinks and snacks too.
+Importantly, you can to hang out with fellow Citizen Developers, share ideas and chill over drinks and snacks (when the situation allows).

 |Meetup|When|Where|Details|
 |---|---|---|---|